Discover Peaceful Finnish Lapland

 Crowd level: Low even in peak season

-Ranua Resort Holiday Villas - Next to Wildlife Park
+Ranua Resort Holiday Village - Next to Wildlife Park

 Private 6-person cabin